2025–26 WHL season

-The 2025–26 WHL season is the 60th season of the Western Hockey League (WHL).
+The 2025–26 WHL season was the 60th season of the Western Hockey League (WHL).
 The regular season began on September 19, 2025.
-The Penticton Vees will join as the league's newest franchise, its 23rd, and be placed in the B.C. division of the Western Conference.
+The Penticton Vees joined as the league's newest franchise, its 23rd, and were placed in the B.C. division of the Western Conference.

-The team that wins the championship will win the Ed Chynoweth Cup and represent the WHL at the 2026 Memorial Cup, hosted by the Kelowna Rockets of the Western Hockey League.
-The tournament will be held at Prospera Place in Kelowna, British Columbia.
+The Everett Silvertips won the Ed Chynoweth Cup, their first WHL championship, and will represent the WHL at the 2026 Memorial Cup, hosted by the Kelowna Rockets of the WHL.
+The tournament was held at Prospera Place in Kelowna, British Columbia.
+The tournament concluded on May 31, with the host Rockets eliminated after being win-less in the round-robin, and the WHL champion Silvertips falling to the Ontario Hockey League champion Kitchener Rangers in the tournament final.